-We wanted to get out of the touristy areas and stay somewhere with a bit of soul, which is how found ourselves staying at the Nostalgia Hotel Temple of Heaven Beijing.
+We wanted to get out of the touristy areas and stay somewhere with a bit of soul, which is how found ourselves staying at the Nostalgia Hotel Temple of Heaven.
 The hotel is located in the hutongs, which are these amazing, winding little streets where the locals live.
 I cannot recommend this place enough!
 It’s by no means a 5-star super-resort, but it offers affordable accommodation, really cool, comfortable rooms and a unique Beijing experience.
 We loved stepping outside the hotel each day and exploring the local area, wandering the hutongs, meeting locals and finding so many amazing places to eat.

 The rooms at Nostalgia Hotel are ‘nostalgia-themed,’ which means they’re decked out with some really unique, traditional items and just cool bits and pieces to look at.
 Our room was quite small, but it was honestly fine for the two of us and all our gear.
 The breakfast each day was yummy and offered some great options.
 We also loved the hotel’s location, as it was nice and close for us to pick up food on the street, find spots to eat, go wandering and exploring and visit all the things we wanted to see like the Guijie Food Street, Drum Bell Tower and Temple of Earth.
 Seriously, if you’re looking for a good recommendation on where to stay, I can’t recommend this spot highly enough – it was just so nice to experience Beijing properly, not just stay in a hotel that could be anywhere in the world (if that makes sense?!)

 Pro Tip: If you do decide to stay here, make sure you book the right hotel.
 I can’t quite figure it out, but there appear to be two.
 One has rooms that look kind of fancy, the others have rooms that look more ‘nostalgic’.
-The link I’ve put in above goes to the hotel’s Booking.com page, use the photos there as a guide, so if you book another way, you know you’re booking the right place.
+The link I’ve put in above goes to the hotel’s Agoda.com page, use the photos there as a guide, so if you book another way, you know you’re booking the right place.